 Dr. Gwendolyn Fevrier-Roberts is an OB/GYN at Rovier Medical in St. John’s has been practicing since 1989.
 She also practices at the Adelin Medical Center for any gynecological surgeries.
 I’ve emailed them for more information and if they treat Endometriosis, but have not yet heard back.

 Dr. Andre Winter an OB/GYN of Winter’s Medical Centre in St. John’s was interviewed in the September 2008 edition of Business Focus Antigua Barbuda magazine.
 The clinic boasts of an outpatient surgical center, Dr. Winter’s gynecological expertise, as well as a urologist, general surgeon, and internist.
 The email address for Winters Medical Centre was bounced back as bad…

 On September 22, 2014, Good Morning Antigua & Barbuda interviewed Dr. Dean Martin, a gynecologist who is intimately familiar with treating the disease, as well as fibroids and chronic pelvic pain.
 It was a great awareness campaign for the women of the islands.
-The videos can be found here.
 I attempted to email Dr. Martin, but the only addresses I could find (or were given) came back as bad.
 Hoping he’s still in practice and helping women abroad.

-If you live in the islands and have Endometriosis and wish to share your experience, please click here.
-And if you have a doctor you love and trust that treats Endometriosis, please let me know who they are so I may update this blog.
+If you have a doctor you love and trust that treats Endometriosis, please let me know who they are so I may update this blog.
 I would love to hear from you!

 ABS TV Radio Antigua & Barbuda – GMAB Interviews Dr. Dean Martin Obstetrician and Gynecologist about Endometriosis